loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 ## Selected Text Searcher

-Selected Text Searcher only stores data required for its operation.
+Selected Text Searcher only stores data required for its functionality.
 For example: the extension settings, search engines information.

 All Selected Text Searcher data is stored using web-extension storage API.
 The stored data will be automatically synced between devices, provided the user has sync enabled.